Kirovohrad Oblast: History

 The lands of the modern Kirovohrad Oblast were first inhabited by Scythians.
 In the Middle Ages, during the time of Kyivan Rus', the East Slavic tribe of Ulichis lived here.
-After the liberation of the former Kyivan Rus' from the Tatars in the Battle of Blue Waters and the unification of the principalities of Kyiv, Pereyaslav, and Chernihiv with the Grand Duchy of Lithuania, there was a need to protect the southeastern borders from attacks by the Crimean Khanate and Moscovy - states that were formed after the collapse of the Golden Horde at the end of the 15th century.
+After the liberation of the former Kyivan Rus' from the Tatars in the Battle of Blue Waters and the unification of the principalities of Kyiv, Pereyaslav, and Chernihiv with the Grand Duchy of Lithuania, there was a need to protect the southeastern borders from attacks by the Crimean Khanate, a remanent steppe horde formed after the collapse of the Golden Horde at the end of the 15th century.
 For this, Dmytro Vyshnevetsky founded the first Zaporozhian Sich on the island of Khortytsia, thus the Ukrainian Cossacs appeared.
 On the territory of the modern Kirovohrad region the Zaporozhians founded many villages.
-From 1569, the territory formed of the Kingdom of Poland within the Polish–Lithuanian Commonwealth.
+From 1569, the territory formed part of the Kingdom of Poland within the Polish–Lithuanian Commonwealth.

 These lands were under the rule of the Ukrainian Cossacks of Hetmanate and Zaporozhian Sich from XV to XVIII century.